InhyeLee-Data/DataStructures/week_09/README.md

 ---

 #### 1. Set up a new table in the Relational Database to receive values from sensors and from weather API.
-(I am looking into OpenWeatherMap.org's API: https://openweathermap.org/current) I created each table individually.
+(I am looking into OpenWeatherMap.org's API.
+How to use an API call: https://openweathermap.org/current) I created each table individually.
 Otherwise, there was a problem registering each table.
 One way to solve it might be using async function, which I did not use.